Why should I support the Rochester Makerspace?

 Where are you located and when can we visit you?

 Please call 585-210-3213 before visiting us to make certain someone will be available to show you around and to make certain the parking lot gate and the outside door to our building will be open.
-Or, come on Monday, Tuesday and Thursday nights from 6 PM to 9:30 PM, and Saturdays from 9 AM to 3 PM.
+We almost always have the space staffed on Monday, Tuesday and Thursday nights from 6 PM to 9:30 PM, and Saturdays from 9 AM to 3 PM.
+If you can, we recommend visiting us on Thursday nights when we have a weekly open house.

-We’re located at 850 St. Paul Street, at the corner of Scrantom Street, about three-quarters of a mile north of the Genesee Brewery.
+We’re located at the rear of 850 St. Paul Street, at the corner of Scrantom Street, about three-quarters of a mile north of the Genesee Brewery.
 We’re easy to get to from Rt.
 490. Just take the inner loop exit, then the St. Paul exit, and head north about 1.5 miles.

 You’ll need to go down Scrantom Street to the rear parking lot and enter the building through the door that has our sign on it, or through the loading dock if its doors are open.
 We’re in the left rear corner of the building (when looking at the back of the building) and we’re not hard to find even though the landlord still hasn’t put a sign up for us.